jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 how to install tree on Windows without Windows Subsystem for Linux
 ---------------------------------------------------------------------------------

 tree_ comes with Windows_ you do not have to do anything.
-The following are things you would type in place of what I have in the chapter
+These are things you would type in place of what I have in the chapter

 * `New-Item`_ instead of touch_
 * ``tree /F`` instead of tree_